Petty Enterprises: Bobby Labonte (2006-2008)

 In 2006, the team brought in 2000 Winston Cup champion Bobby Labonte and former Hendrick Motorsports crew chief Robbie Loomis.
 Many analysts saw this combination as the key to putting Petty Enterprises back into victory lane.
 The team's first year together showed promise, Labonte finished 21st in the points with eight top tens.
 Late in the 2007 season, Petty Enterprises moved its shop into the old Robert Yates Racing facility in Mooresville, North Carolina.
 It would be the first time since the inception of the company that it wouldn't be located in Randleman, North Carolina.
 "PE believes that this is necessary to move forward with the team," Richard Petty said.
 "It's kind of hard for us and the people in the community to accept maybe we're not there anymore.
 We just feel for us to move forward and keep up with where NASCAR is going, we just felt we had to try to go somewhere else."
 That year, Labonte improved to 18th in points.
 Labonte fell back to 21st in points in 2008, posting just two top-10 finishes Earlier in the year, General Mills announced they would leave the team to sponsor Richard Childress Racing's fourth cup car in 2009.
-Rumors surfaced in early December 2008 that Petty Enterprises may cease operations and liquidate its assets, since Boston Venture was unable to secure sponsorship for the No. 43.
+Rumors surfaced in early December 2008 that Petty Enterprises may cease operations and liquidate its assets, since Boston Ventures was unable to secure sponsorship for the No. 43.